-It is way darker than we ever expected, but still lighter than the 2020 version.
+A little darker than we ever expected, but still lighter than the 2020 version.
 It could pass as red wine.
 It’s almost ruby with great intensity.

 Candied cherry, rose petal, orange rind and a hint of green tea.

-The palette is slightly effervescent, but rich.
+The palette is light and rich.
 Everything hits you (acids, tannins, flavours), and it’s delicious.
 Almost like a super robust rose.

 First of all, when we say we made a Clarete, you may be thinking that we made an old-timey Bordeaux blend?
 Nope, that's spelt Claret.

 ...
 Or maybe a more obscure style of dark rose (also from Bordeaux)?
 Nope, that's spelt Clairet

 ...
 Or maybe we planted a relatively obscure white grape variety grown in the south of France, spent years tending it and finally have our first release to send your way?
 Nope, that's spelt Clairette.

 And finally, I'm sure you are thinking “on yeah, I'm sure they made that relatively obscure, ancient style of wine from the mountains of Spain, where they co-ferment red grapes with white grapes to make a deliciously crushable light red (dark rose).”
 Yup, that's it.
 Spelling checks out.
 Clarete.

 This wine is mind-bending.
 Its entire existence was marginally conceived as a concept, the execution was impromptu and improvised, and it turned out amazing.
 It's like having a child (yeah, that would be cool.
 Wait, what?
 WTF am I doing?
 Oh yeah, that kinda turned out).